A husband and wife team only with no staff. But we love it!

 The fruit used to produce this wine was sourced from the Rosemary Hill vineyard west of Stanthorpe.
 The nose features fresh fruit characters of pineapple and passionfruit.

-The fruit used to produce this wine was sourced from Bungawarra Wines and were whole bunch pressed and then the juice was separated into individual ferments.
+The fruit used to produce this wine was sourced from the St Jude’s vineyard in Ballandean.
+Whole bunch pressed and then the juice was separated into individual ferments.

 Don't Be Shy.
 Get In Touch.